nfuchs-DSC/Obsidian-for-Researchers/README.md

 - **Interoperability** is crucial in today’s digital landscape.
 By ensuring that you’re not confined to a single note-taking application, you open yourself up to a world of possibilities.

 ### Warnings
 - **The perfect note-taking system does not exist!** Instead of spending a week researching and installing various tools you might need in the future, start using Obsidian right away with a basic setup (like the one provided in this manual).
-Incorporate everything into your vault that might be useful, and schedule a reflection session with yourself in three weeks to assess your workflow.
+Incorporate everything into your Obsidian that might be useful, and schedule a reflection session with yourself in three weeks to assess your workflow.
 This is the ideal time to conduct specific research on any additional tools you may require to enhance your process.
 - If you are searching for new tools or workflows, **set a timer**.
 There are countless YouTube videos available, and it’s easy to spend an entire day watching them instead of focusing on your actual work.
 To gain inspiration for what is possible with the basic Obsidian setup, I highly recommend visiting the [Obsidian Help Site](https://help.obsidian.md/Home).

 ### Hands-On Exercises
-- ///Something about the aim of the exercises and waht work for me does not mean that it works for you///
 - The exercises build on each other, especially 04 and 05.
+- **What you will learn**
+  - Installing Obsidian / Creating your first vault
+  - Markdown Syntax
+  - Installing Community Plugins
+  - Using Templates
+  - Linking notes together
+  - Create and use a daily workflow